ruikobe/SBA_HTML/README.md

 ![](img/ScreenShot.png)

 ## Description
-> A small website contains four pages: Home page, login page, register page, and a subpage.
+> SPARS is a small website for the introduction of mahine learning-based predition technologies that are applied in stock markets, contains four pages: Home page, login page, register page, and a subpage.

 ### Home page
 ```